Certified Defense to Image Transformations via Randomized Smoothing: Experimental Evaluation

-In \cref{tab:rotResults}, we show our results for \methodGlobal with rotations.
-We restrict the attacker model to $\Gamma_{\pm} = 30^{\circ}$.
-To obtain $E$, we used 1000 images from the training set for MNIST and CIFAR-10 and 700000 for ImageNet to compute the bounded interpolation error, \cref{eq:maxEps}.
-The largest of these is shown as $\epsilon_{\max}$.
-We choose $E$ roughly 1.5 times larger.
-For small images this bound can be computed quickly.
-However for large images (ImageNet), the optimization over $\gamma$ for many images is computationally expensive.
-Thus, for ImageNet we replace the $\max$ in \cref{eq:qE} with the maximum over 10 samples $\gamma \in \mathcal{U}(\Gamma)$.
-This formally restricts the certificate to only hold against random attacks.
+To obtain $E$, we first sample the interpolation error in \cref{eq:maxEps} (using 1000 images).
+Subsequently, we choose $E$ slightly larger than this error.
+With $E$ fixed, we test for $\rho_{E} = 0.001$ and expect $q_{E}$ to be close to 1 for all datasets. \cref{tab:rotResults} shows $q_{E}$ obtained with confidence $1-\alpha_{E} = 0.999$ by using $1000$ samples for $\vx$ and $8000$ for $\beta$ (and correction for possible test errors over $\beta$).
+For small images, these bounds can be computed quickly.
+However, for large images (ImageNet), the optimization over $\gamma$ for many images is computationally expensive.
+Thus, for ImageNet we replace the $\max$ in \cref{eq:qE} with the maximum over 10 samples $\gamma \in \mathcal{U}(\Gamma)$ (indicated by $^{\#}$ in \cref{tab:rotResults}).
+This formally restricts the certificate to only hold against random attacks (such as \texttt{worst-of-10}).
 However, if sufficient computational resources are available, the $\max$ method can still be applied (we empirically find the method to obtain similar values).
 On (R)ImageNet (variable image size) we resize all images so that the short side is 512 pixel prior to applying transformations.
-As RImageNet is a subset of ImageNet we use the same bound.
-Here we use $\alpha_{E} = 0.001$ and expect $q_{E}$ to be close to 1 for all datasets.
-We show $q_{E} \geq 0.99$ with confidence $0.999$ by using $1000$ samples for $\vx$ and $8000$ for $\beta$ (and correction for possible test errors over $\beta$).
-Subsequently, we evaluate the accuracy of $b$ and $g$.
-For $b$ we use the whole test set, while for $g$ we use 1000 samples.
-We clip obtained robustness radius $r_{\gamma}$ to $\Gamma$ (indicated by $^\dagger$) in order to provide a sound guarantee.
-Additionally, we evaluate rotations on MNIST with $\Gamma_{\pm} = 180^{\circ}$, where we also obtain $E=0.55$ (thus not further restricting the $30^{\circ}$ results) and show robustness for $0.84$ of images with a median $r_{\gamma}$ of $180^{\dagger}$.
-Finally, we evaluate translations on MNIST ($E = 0.72$, $\Gamma_{\pm} = 2$) and achieve $0.95$ certified accuracy with $r_{\gamma}$ of $2.41$ and cover all of $\Gamma$ for the \nth{25} and \nth{50} percentile respectively.
-The results on RImageNet indicate that the limiting factor for our method is the robustness and quality of the base classifier, not the size of the image. $\sigma_{\delta} = 0.3$ for MNIST, $\sigma_{\delta} = 0.25$ for CIFAR-10 and $\sigma_{\delta} = 0.5$ for (R)ImageNet.
+As RImageNet is a subset of ImageNet, we use $E$ obtained on the later.